saikotek/docs/pages/web_cloud/web_hosting/ssl_ev/guide.en-ie.md

 ---
-title: "Web Hosting - Activating a Sectigo EV SSL certificate"
+title: "Web Hosting - How to activate a Sectigo EV SSL certificate"
 excerpt: "Find out how to order and install a Sectigo EV SSL certificate for an OVHcloud web hosting plan"
 updated: 2024-10-31
 ---

 ## Objective

 You can use Secure Socket Layer (SSL) certificates to encrypt any exchange of data on your website.
-This prevents unauthorised persons and malicious robots from viewing requests to or from your website.
+This prevents unauthorized persons and malicious bots from viewing requests to or from your website.

 OVHcloud offers several types of SSL certificates for [OVHcloud web hosting solutions](/links/web/hosting).
 They are set out in our guide on [Managing an SSL certificate on a web hosting plan](/pages/web_cloud/web_hosting/ssl_on_webhosting).
 SSL certificates are essential for the security of your website.